mbawarski/Portfolio/README.md

 ## About me

 My name is Michał Bawarski.
-I have several months of experience in testing web applications on various environments and devices.
-In the future, I would like to develop my skills into an automation tester.
+I'm a certified software tester with 9 months of commercial experience in testing web applications on various environments and devices.
+I also have 4 years of experience in IT related e-commerce industry, especially in sales platforms like Allegro or Amazon.
+Currently, I'm for an opportunity to gain more experience and develop as a manual tester.

+## Experience

+- **Rubens Design** - A web application with advertising gadgets where the customer has the opportunity to create their gadget from scratch.
+- **Ordeca** - Web application for account management and ordering by wholesale customers.

 ## Skills